wp-plugins/ehive-access/readme.txt

 * First stable release of the eHive Access plugin.

 == Upgrade Notice ==
+= 2.1.4 =
+* Enhancement to security for access to eHive.

 = 2.1.3 =
 * API updated to allow public, private and any content for interesting, popular and recent searches.